jsmolka/blog/content/posts/10000-hamburgers/index.md

 date: 2025-05-23T19:30:00+02:00
 type: post
 ---
 I started cycling back in mid-2020.
-It wasn't due to COVID-19, like for the many others.
+It wasn't due to COVID-19, like for many others.
 I finished my bachelor's degree in October the year before and got myself a job.
 I had the income of a junior software developer and the lifestyle of a student.
 For the first time in my life, I could afford nice things: a larger apartment closer to work and a shiny new bike worth riding.

 Commuting turned into exercise and then, [as always](/about/), obsession.
 Recently, I crossed the 100,000 km mark --- 100,895 km to be precise.
 It took 1166 rides with an average distance of 87 km and 3156 hours to do so.
 An additional 400 hours were spent resting, in a café or socializing afterward.
 I've gathered more than enough data about myself to warrant a small review in this post.